-Provided that, at least seven days before the grant of any application to change the location of the licensed premises under paragraph (b), notice of the application shall be made by publication in at least one newspaper circulating in the Islands, and the Commissioner, the Chief Fire Office, the Chief Medical Officer and any member of the public may object in writing to the application and the Chairman shall, before granting such application, give due consideration to such objections.
+Provided that, at least seven days before the grant of any application to change the location of the licensed premises under paragraph (b), notice of the application shall be made by publication in at least one newspaper circulating

-- (2) Every grant of a variation made by a Chairman under subsection (1) shall be reconsidered by the Board at its next meeting after the making of such grant and the decision of the Board and the date of such decision shall be endorsed on the relevant licence. - 14.
-(1) Where, twenty-one days prior to the first day of the months of March, June or December and subsequent to the last meeting of a Boarda quarterly session of the Board shall be held in the month specified.
+- in the Islands, and the Commissioner, the Chief Fire Office, the Chief Medical Officer and any member of the public may object in writing to the application and the Chairperson shall, before granting such application, give due consideration to such objections. - (2) Every grant of a variation made by a Chairperson under subsection (1) shall be reconsidered by the Board at its next meeting after the making of such grant and the decision of the Board and the date of such decision shall be endorsed on the relevant licence.